 A front, auxiliary bin is available in case the machine is not functioning during polling hours; voters deposit ballots into the auxilary bin manually, but they will not be able to use the auxilary bin unless pollworkers have unlocked it.

-Sequoia Optech Insight pollworker training video from Alameda County CA
+Sequoia Optech Insight Poll Worker Training from Alameda County, CA

-Sequoia Optech Insight pollworker training video from Cook County IL
+Sequoia Optech Insight Poll Worker Training from Cook County, IL

 Sequoia was involved with voting systems for more than 100 years.
 At the end of the 19th century, Sequoia invented the lever-action mechanical voting system.
 Many machines of this type are still used today in some U.S. jurisdictions.
 In the 1980s Sequoia was bought by Jefferson Smurfit, an Irish printing conglomerate which in turn sold it to De La Rue, a British currency paper printing and security company.
 After losing money for several years, on March 8, 2005, Sequoia was acquired by Smartmatic, a multi-national technology company which had developed advanced election systems, voting machines included.
 In November 2007, following a verdict by the CFIUS, Smartmatic was ordered to sell Sequoia, which it did to its Sequoia managers having U.S. citizenship.
 Sequoia Voting Systems was acquired by Denver-based Dominion Voting Systems on June 4, 2010.